scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/index.rst

 |product| Local
 ---------------

-The |product| Local filesystem is a convenient, easily configured test location that enables product familiarization and simple operations.
+The |product| Local file system is a convenient, easily configured test location that enables product familiarization and simple operations.
 It is internal to |product|, and serves as the default location for otherwise unnamed locations that rely on the default "us-east-1" location.
 Because it is internal to |product|, the "Add New